NRTDP/scPiMS/README.md

 # scPiMS
-Tools for the processing and analysis of Single cell Proteoform Imaging Mass Spectrometry (scPiMS)
+Tools for the processing and analysis of single cell Proteoform imaging Mass Spectrometry (scPiMS)

 __scAnalyzer.m__